 When the hone no longer brings the edge back to the level of sharpness you desire, it is time to use a water stone to make a new edge.

-Start with a lower grit stone (removes material and makes a bur or wire edge).
-Then move to a higher grit stone to polish.
+Start with a 1000 or lower grit stone to remove material and make a burr or wire edge.
+If your edge is in rough shape use a 400 grit stone to set your edge, then move to a higher grit stone to polish the edge.

 The trick is maintaining a consistent angle and keeping even pressure across the blade (see guides for honing above).

 Preparing the Wet Stone

 Determine if your stone needs to be soaked by squirting water on the surface, if it absorbs then it needs to soak.
 Submerge the stone in water for 10 minutes and when the bubbles stop, take the stone out of the water and set the stone on a flat surface.

 The Bob Kramer ZWILLING Sharpening Stones found in our store require soaking.